About the Prize

 To be eligible to apply for a prize, a “community” must be based in the United States and fall into one of the following categories:

 - Region (such as contiguous towns, cities, or counties)

-Communities will be asked to select primary and alternate contacts for their application.
-These individuals will indicate their organizational affiliation which could be a:
+Communities are asked to select primary and alternate contacts for their application.
+These individuals indicate their organizational affiliation, which could be a: